AkmalFairuz/AkmalFairuz/README.md

 - **PHP**: I'm still using PHP for legacy projects.
 It used to maintain the Venity Network server that use [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
 - **Windows**: I use Windows 11 on my main PC.
 - **MacOS**: I use macOS on my MacBook M1 Pro 14".
+- **Xiaomi**: My phone is Xiaomi 11T.
+I use Xiaomi products because it's cheap, and it's good enough for me.
 - **Linux**: All my servers are running on Linux.
 My favourite distro is Ubuntu, because it's easy to use.
 - **JetBrains**: I use JetBrains products for my development.
 I use [GoLand](https://www.jetbrains.com/go/), [PhpStorm](https://www.jetbrains.com/phpstorm/), and [WebStorm](https://www.jetbrains.com/webstorm/).
 - **ReactJS**: I prefer to use ReactJS for my frontend development.